UNSW-Data-Soc/unsw-data-soc.github.io/datathon.md

             <div class="column is-three-quarters has-text-centered">
                 <h3 class="subtitle is-4">
                     <br>
-                    If you are looking to put your analytical and coding skills into practice, DataSoc is proud to present you our annual Datathon for 2020!
+                    If you are looking to put your analytical and coding skills into practice, DataSoc is proud to present you our annual Datathon for 2021!
-                    <br><br>This year, DataSoc has partnered up with Atlassian, and together we present to you an opportunity to experience what it is like to use the power of data to solve real-world problems while working alongside industry mentors from Atlassian, BCG, Accenture, Deloitte, EY, KPMG, Westpac, and UNSW data experts.
+                    <br><br>This year, DataSoc has again partnered up with Atlassian, and together we present to you an opportunity to experience what it is like to use the power of data to solve real-world problems while working alongside industry mentors from Atlassian, BCG, Accenture, Deloitte, EY, KPMG, Westpac, and UNSW data experts.
                     <br><br>
-                    <a class="button is-rounded is-medium is-outlined is-info is-bold" target="_blank" href="https://www.facebook.com/events/2691426797791998/?active_tab=discussion">Follow the Event on Facebook!</a>
+                    <a class="button is-rounded is-medium is-outlined is-info is-bold" target="_blank" href="https://www.facebook.com/events/217071130480380">Follow the Event on Facebook!</a>
                     <br><br>
-                    You and your team will be given a real-world problem which you will have 24 hours to work on a presentation-ready solution to pitch your ideas to the judges.
+                    You and your team will be given a real-world problem which you will have 5 days to work on a presentation-ready solution to pitch your ideas to the judges.
                     <br><br>
-                    Register with a team of up to 4, or register as an individual and we will place you into a team.
+                    Register with a team of up to 4 (with a minimum of 2 female members), or register as an individual and we will place you into a gender diverse team.
 Entry is free but spots are limited, so make sure to register below!
                     <br><br>
                 </h3>
                 <div class="columns">